sandialabs/seat-qgis-plugin/docs/src/tutorials/prepare_style_files.rst

 Setting Up Style Files
 ======================

-In the tutorial files we have provided style files to use with SEAT in a folder named ``style_files``.
-Before you can use the style files you need to modify the ``.default`` files with the full file path to the style files and then as as csv files.
+In the tutorial files, we have provided style files to use with SEAT in a folder named ``style_files``.
+Before you can use the style files you need to modify the ``.default`` files with the full file path to the style files and then save them as csv files.
 The file extension is set as ``.default`` to prevent the user from loading the file into SEAT without making the necessary adjustments.
-For example if you have placed the style files folder in ``C:\Users\USER\Desktop\DEMO\style_files`` you would open each ``.default`` file and replace ``<style_folder>`` with ``C:\Users\USER\Desktop\DEMO\style_files``.
+For example, if you have placed the style files folder in ``C:\Users\USER\Desktop\DEMO\style_files`` you would open each ``.default`` file and replace ``<style_folder>`` with ``C:\Users\USER\Desktop\DEMO\style_files``.

-If you do not have python you can open the csv files in a text editor and replace ``<style_folder>`` with the path to the style_folder on your machine.
-If you do have python on your machine there is a python script provided that will adjust the paths and save the files as a csv for you.
+If you do not have python, you can open the csv files in a text editor and replace ``<style_folder>`` with the path to the style_folder on your machine.
+If you do have python on your machine, there is a python script provided that will adjust the paths and save the files as a csv for you.
 You can call `localize_style_path.py` from the command line in the provided Demo files folder:

 .. code-block:: bash
     :caption: localize_style_path.py